return42/sphkerneldoc/doc/mainpage/articles/why_rest.rst

 Reason to change to reST
 ========================

-The basic idea of this (proof of) concept is to choose reST as **the** base authoring format, regardless if you are writing comments in source code or even writing entire books.
+The basic idea of this concept is to choose reST as **the** base authoring format, regardless if you are writing comments in source code or even writing entire books.
 With sphinx-doc_ and a :ref:`modified kernel-doc parser
 <kernel-doc:kernel-doc-howto>` complex documentation could be composed while
 various output formats are available.
 Including: HTML, LaTeX (for printable PDF versions), ePub, Texinfo, manual pages, plain text etc.